All Episodes

 Nobody in Congress is taking a wage cut.

-That's a real wage cut for you because if your kids get sick, you've either got to write a check or you've got to make alternative arrangements for them.
+Because if your kids get sick, you've either got to write a check or you've got to make alternative arrangements for them.

-Uh their spouses and their kids, they're now being dropped from the coverage.
+Their spouses and their kids, they're now being dropped from the coverage.

-Obama, I think understands that.
+Obama, I think, understands that.

-That's why he thinks when it collapses, it'll be a one-size-fits-all socialized universal single payer system.
+That's why he thinks when it collapses, it'll be a one-size-fits-all, socialized, universal, single-payer system.

-You know, if you go to uh Italy or if you go to Sweden, they have a government system and they have a private system.
+You know, if you go to Italy or if you go to Sweden, they have a government system and they have a private system.

-And believe it or not, the public system is genuinely public and the private system is genuinely private.
+And believe it or not, the public system is genuinely public, and the private system is genuinely private.

 We're the only ones.